microsoft/Azure-Kinect-Sensor-SDK/README.md

 ## Feedback

-For any feedback or to report a bug, please file a [GitHub Issue](https://github.com/Microsoft/Azure-Kinect-Sensor-SDK/issues).
+For SDK feedback or to report a bug, please file a [GitHub Issue](https://github.com/Microsoft/Azure-Kinect-Sensor-SDK/issues).
+For general suggestions or ideas, visit our [feedback forum](https://aka.ms/azurekinectfeedback).

 ## Code of Conduct